caiyue1993/Tiptoes/README.md

 - Transition effect.
 The default effect of Tiptoes is fade-in-and-out.
 And since we can get the animation parameters, we can create more lovely one.

 Fade-in-and-out:
-(The flash in the bottom is due to gif)

 <img src="https://github.com/caiyue1993/Tiptoes/blob/master/images/fade-in-and-out.gif" width="260">